dreamcat4/LuaRepository/README.md

 Bootstraping LuaDist deployment tool
 ---

 To build LuaDist with everything under version management the build process requires two steps.
+Please make sure your system has git, CMake 2.8  and a compiler toolchain available.
+On Ubuntu this requires git, cmake, build-essential.

 Step one.
 Check out Repository and needed submodules.